Skip to main content

 … and further subcategories

-The main difference in organization is that GO terms have parent-child relationships that are not unique.
-In simpler terms, a GO term can have multiple parent terms while an EC number may only have one.
+The main difference in organization is that GO terms have non-unique parent-child relationships.
+In simpler terms, a GO term can have multiple parent terms, whereas an EC number may have only one.
 Regardless, pLMs also show a wide breadth of impressive performances in predicting GO terms from sequence alone.

 Additionally, researchers are interested in the complex interplay of proteins in the cell.
 How do proteins modify each other and their surrounding cellular components?
 Why does a specific gene expression cause a disease state?
-Which chaperones or post-translational modifications can contribute to homeostasis and which ones are detrimental?
-All of such questions can be picked away by building an understanding of protein-protein interactions and networks.
+Which chaperones or post-translational modifications can contribute to homeostasis, and which ones are detrimental?
+All of these questions can be answered by building an understanding of protein-protein interactions and networks.

-Protein-protein interactions (PPIs) can be defined in a variety of ways, but the literature typically focuses on some mediated chemical or conformational changes when one protein comes in contact with another.
-Some other terms are often added to the definition requiring an interaction to have a nonredundant function in some sense.
-Regardless, researchers typically drastically simplify the problem by treating it as a binary classification: Proteins either interact or not.
-In biological context, it is much more complicated than this but good PPI classifiers are still informative towards the questions we mentioned above.
+Protein-protein interactions (PPIs) can be defined in various ways, but the literature typically focuses on chemical or conformational changes that occur when one protein comes into contact with another.
+Some other terms are often added to the definition, requiring an interaction to have a nonredundant function in some sense.
+Regardless, researchers typically drastically simplify the problem by treating it as a binary classification: Proteins either interact or do not.
+In a biological context, it is much more complicated than this, but good PPI classifiers are still informative towards the questions we mentioned above.

-Recently, pLMs have received increasing attention for their ability to compare protein sequences and guess about interaction in biological contexts.
+Recently, pLMs have received increasing attention for their ability to compare protein sequences and guess about interactions in biological contexts.
 Vast databases of positive interactors enable this type of analysis.
 However, confirming that two proteins for certain never interact is a much harder problem.
 Clever data science towards training PPI classifiers with massive inherent class imbalance is challenging, but there are many promising modern approaches.
-Hence, PPI classification is another way where protein function can be partially uncovered computationally via pLMs.
+Hence, PPI classification is another way to partially uncover protein function computationally via pLMs.

 Protein sequence generation

 Lastly, we discuss one more general application of pLMs in protein sequence design and generation.
 As we discussed above, transformer decoders (or GPT models) are often trained to predict the next token given some other tokens for context.
-The popularized ChatGPT does this incredibly well for the English language.
+The popularized ChatGPT does this incredibly well in English.
 Generative pLMs perform the identical task on amino acid tokens, generating sequences from scratch or completing sequence prompts.
 Many pLM projects are notable in this space.

 • ProtGPT2: Stacked transformer decoders that generate viable nature-like sequences from scratch.

-• ProGen: Stacked transformers decoders that generate plausible sequences given control tags for context, thus being able to generate sequences of a particular family or ontology.
+• ProGen: Stacked transformer decoders that generate plausible sequences given control tags for context, thus being able to generate sequences of a particular family or ontology.

 • ANKH: A general-purpose encoder-decoder pLM that can generate proteins of a specific superfamily or plausible variants with possible increased functionality.